 HSC Exam Provisions Assessment

 Often a student is eligible for special examination provisions for the HSC to help alleviate the effects of any cognitive difficulties.
-A neuropsychological assessment can determine if a child’s difficulties place them at a disadvantage relative to their peer group.
-The results of this assessment can then be sent to the NSW Education Standards Authority (NESA) to have special provisions (such as additional time to complete exams, a separate examination room, rest breaks, readers, writers, and/or limits on number of examinations per day).
+A neuropsychological assessment can determine if a child’s difficulties place them at a disadvantage relative to their peers group.
+The results of this assessment can then be sent to NESA to have special provisions (such as additional time to complete exams, a separate examination room, rest breaks, readers, writers, and/or limits on number of examinations per day).

 Intellectual / Academic Assessment

 An intellectual assessment is useful in order to diagnose any intellectual impairment or specific learning disability.
 This assessment can help guide appropriate school placement, and help ensure that a child’s academic progress is maximised.
 In order to attain their academic best, work must be at a level that is challenging, yet achievable.
-An intellectual assessment will help pinpoint any gaps in knowledge and then tailor work to the appropriate level for the child.
+An intellectual assessment will help pinpoint any gaps in knowledge and then tailoring work to their appropriate level.

 NDIS Application Assessment

-The National Disability Insurance Scheme (NDIS) provides all individuals with a disability, information and connection with service providers, such as allied health professionals and funding for therapy for children with special needs.
+The National Disability Insurance Scheme (NDIS) provides all individuals with a disability information and connection with service providers, such as allied health professionals. funding for therapy for children with special needs.
 An NDIS assessment is useful to support your NDIS application as it can provide objective evidence of difficulties, and recommendations regarding what therapy a child may need and the intensity of such therapy.

 School Starter Assessment